-The Strategy has not changed significantly since the 2013-2018 version.
-It is therefore proposed not to undertake a full consultation process.
-Once the Strategy is published will we inform relevant organisations.
+The Strategy has not changed significantly from the 2019 version.
+It is therefore proposed not to undertake a full consultation process, however the draft 2024 version has been sent to neighbouring local authorities and the Environment Agency.
+Once the Strategy is published all relevant organisations will be informed.